Research

 Active Projects

 - The Stanford Proxy Test for Delirium.
-A comparative study of delirium assessment tools
+Translation and Validation in a Brazilian Population

 - A Phase 1/Phase 2a Safety and Tolerability Study of Intracerebral Transplantation of Neural Stem Cells (NR1) in Subjects with Chronic Ischemic Subcortical Stroke (ISS) and Early Evaluation of Potentially Useful Efficacy Parameters